esemkej/cards_manager/README.md

 ---

-## What's new: v0.15.2-alpha
+## What's new: v0.15.3-alpha
-- Improved UI for cards that contain images
+- Improved UI behavior when scrolling and navigating folders
+- Overhauled the color picker
+- General UX and fluidity improvements
 - Found bugs fixed